Vladimir Cavarnali: Work

-In his second creative period, and especially during his time at Viața Basarabiei, Cavarnali was explicitly radical for his regional context—with Costenco, Nencev, Bogdan Istru, an Sergiu Matei Nica, he sought a "new spirituality" deriding the "has-beens", including Halippa, Ion Buzdugan, Ștefan Ciobanu, and Gheorghe V. Madan.
+In his second creative period, and especially during his time at Viața Basarabiei, Cavarnali was explicitly radical for his regional context—with Costenco, Nencev, Bogdan Istru, and Sergiu Matei Nica, he sought a "new spirituality" deriding the "has-beens", including Halippa, Ion Buzdugan, Ștefan Ciobanu, and Gheorghe V. Madan.
 Răsadul verde al inimii stelele de sus îl plouă advertised itself as containing "genius poems, fresh poems" composed on a "mad lyre"—though, Călinescu argues, this was not the case: "the lyrics are in a minor tone, without precise originality, with some light touches from the weeping of Camil Baltazar".
 Commentators such as Burlacu and Costenco were more welcoming, with the former noting that the volume was veering into Expressionism and Futurism, with echoes from Imagism, Charles Baudelaire, and especially Walt Whitman.
 Costenco was enthusiastic about Cavarnali's panegyric to a "tragic man", a "Prometheus" that was also the "Bessarabian soul".
 He viewed Răsadul as forming a singular poetic cycle, with themes that evoked both Mihai Eminescu's Luceafărul and Alfred de Vigny's Moïse.
 Similar claims were made by scholar George Meniuc, who saw Cavarnali's writings as documenting the "death of an era", with uncertainty about what would follow it.
 One fragment (seen by Burlacu as quintessentially Expressionistic) is in part a love poem to a Nogai Tatar woman of the steppe.
 It ends with the following poetic confession, about the impossibility of quitting modern life:

 Burlacu suggests that, beyond its "barbarian" facade, Răsadul still cultivated the staples of Romanian Symbolism, Aestheticism, and Parnassianism—and that the exploration of ancient myths, in the works of Cavarnali and his Bessarabian peers, corresponded to this subdued influence.
 His sister Ecaterina is similarly described as a "belated Symbolist" by critic Adrian Dinu Rachieru.
-Vladimir's poems were still panned by the columnist of România daily, who noted of the samples published by Viața Basarabiei in 1938: "We would have wanted, or rather some have wanted, 'our own prodigals'.
+Vladimir's poems were still panned by the columnist of România daily, who noted of the samples published by Viața Basarabiei in 1938: We would have wanted, or rather some have wanted, "our own prodigals".
 And one of them was Mr Vladimir Cavarnali, a young Bessarabian who entered Romanian poetry after a brief and callous reading from Sergei Yesenin.
 We have since found true poets to translate from Yesenin, and then, his original inspiration exposed, Mr Vladimir Cavarnali had lost his spirit [...]
 [If he] never found himself a new Yesenin, why does that Chișinău magazine print him, with his deplorable spiritual dearth?
-For now, it's better to print nothing, rather than something by Cavarnali."
+For now, it's better to print nothing, rather than something by Cavarnali.

 In similar vein, the traditionalists at Neamul Românesc derided their content as modernist-aiurist ("modernist-drivelist"), with an abundance of nimicuri poleite ("gilded trifles").
 The group did concede that Cavarnali could still write "beautifully—when not simply acceptably", as with the sample: